-Ammeters, Voltmeters, Wattmeters, kWH meters, KVARH meters, power factor meters reactive volt-amperes meters are installed in substations to control and maintain a watch over the current flowing through the circuits and over the power loads.
+Ammeters, Voltmeters, Wattmeters, kWh meters, KVARH meters, power factor meters reactive volt-amperes meters are installed in substations to control and maintain a watch over the current flowing through the circuits and over the power loads.

 Such equipment is installed in the substations for communication, relaying, telemetered or for supervisory control.
 The equipment is suitably mounted in a room known as carrier room and connected to the high voltage power circuit.

 It protects the power system component against abnormal conditions such as faults.
 The relay is a sensing device which senses the fault, then determines its location and finally, it sends tripping commands to the circuit.
 The circuit breaker after getting the command from the relay disconnects the faulted element.
-Relays protect the equipment from damage and hence subsequent hazards like fire, risk to the life are reduced by removing the particularly faulted section.
+Relays protect the equipment from damage and hence subsequent hazards like fire, the risk to the life are reduced by removing the particularly faulted section.

 It is used in generating stations and substations to fix and insulate the bus bars systems.
 They may be subdivided into post and bushing type.
-A post insulator consist of porcelain body and their cap is made up of cast iron.
+A post insulator consists of porcelain body and their cap is made up of cast iron.
 It is directly bolted to the busbars by means of bus-bar clamps.
 A bushing or through insulator consists of porcelain-shell body, upper and lower locating washes used for fixing the position of bus-bar or rod in a shell.